leifkemp2-bjss/golang-academy/README.md

 This is my attempt at the BJSS Go Academy, based on the Kepler version of the exercise.
 There are 3 different sections:
 - Assignments, this is where assignments 1 to 10 can be found
-- To Do App, this is the To Do application, with the CLI and Web App
+- To Do App, this is the To Do application, split into the CLI and the Web App.
+The Web App can function with either In Memory Storage, or use a PostgreSQL docker container.
 - Thread Safe Test, this is a test at writing a server that could concurrently handle requests in a thread safe manner

 ## Running each application